No bombshells in Netanyahu's presentation on Iran nukes, U.S. officials say

 In December 2015, the agency reminded people in a statement, the IAEA issued a detailed report on Iran's nuclear program.

-"In the report, the Agency assessed that, before the end of 2003, an organizational structure was in place in Iran suitable for the coordination of a range of activities relevant to the development of a nuclear explosive device."
+"In the report, the agency assessed that, before the end of 2003, an organizational structure was in place in Iran suitable for the coordination of a range of activities relevant to the development of a nuclear explosive device," the statement said.

 Although some activities took place after 2003, they were not part of a coordinated effort, the IAEA said.